sigle/docs/docs/guides/migrate-to-hiro-wallet.md

 }
 ```

-The transaction ID can be used to monitor the progress of the transaction on the explorer.
-You can find the explorer at [https://explorer.stacks.co](https://explorer.stacks.co).
+The transaction ID can be used to monitor the progress of the transaction on [the Stacks explorer](<(https://explorer.stacks.co)>).
 Once the transaction is included in the blockchain, you can login to Sigle using the Hiro extension and your 12 word secret key.